23kartik/atlan_frontend/README.md

 13. **File Import Handling Optimization:**
     - Optimized the handling of CSV file imports using asynchronous parsing with PapaParse in the `DataTables` component, ensuring a smooth user experience.

+    ## Future Scope: Intelligent Query Assistance

+### 1. Debouncing for Real-Time Optimization
+Implement debouncing in the *QueryEditor* for seamless real-time query suggestions without impacting performance.

+### 2. OpenAI Integration for Smart Suggestions
+Integrate OpenAI for context-aware and well-phrased query recommendations as users type, enhancing readability and syntactic accuracy.

+### 3. Key Features
+   - **Natural Language Assistance:** Simplify complex queries with natural language suggestions.
+   - **Syntax Enhancement:** Ensure syntactic correctness and adherence to best practices.
+   - **Context-Aware Suggestions:** Tailor recommendations based on the specific dataset.
+   - **Query Refinement Assistance:** Provide alternative wording and optimization insights.

+### 4. User Customization and Feedback
+Allow users to customize OpenAI suggestions and provide feedback for continuous improvement.

+### 5. Privacy and Security Measures
+Implement robust measures to ensure the privacy and security of user queries processed by OpenAI.

+### 6. Continuous Model Updates
+Enable regular updates of integrated OpenAI models to stay at the forefront of language processing advancements.

 ## Ready to Dive In?

 ### Deployed url